 Hello everyone, let's go to another Smoking Snakes devlog, today I'll write a little about the first development phase of the Villaggio map, which is the initial map of the alpha version of the game.

-Villaggio means "village / village" in Italian, was a generic name chosen because the map in question does not portray any place that F.E.B has been; Recreating real places requires a lot of research and pre-production time, so even the alpha version of Smoking Snakes will not recreate the famous locations that Brazil was during the war, such as Montese and Monte Castello.
-These sites will be added gradually at a more mature stage of development, probably early in the Beta phase.
+Villaggio means "village / village" in Italian, was a generic name chosen because the map in question does not depict any place that F.E.B has been; Recreating real places requires a lot of research and pre-production time, so even the alpha version of Smoking Snakes will not recreate the famous locations that Brazil was during the war, such as Montese and Monte Castello.
+These sites will gradually be added at a more mature stage of development, probably early in the Beta phase.

-However Villaggio has basic elements that will be used in most Smoking Snakes maps, for example relief, situated in the middle of a mountain the "Nazi" team has its base located in the upper part of the mountain while the "Allied" team has its base To the "feet" of the mountain.
+However Villaggio has basic elements that will be used in most Smoking Snakes maps, for example relief, situated in the middle of a mountain the "Nazi" team has its base located in the upper part of the mountain while the "Allied" team has its base to the "feet" of the mountain.

-The "mindset" in map creation
+The "mindset" in creating the map

 Any small village has some obligatory places, in Villaggio it is not different and has some points of reference such as a church and cemetery, a square, a cafeteria, an open market.
 Basically the map has two main points of combat (two arenas), the largest and main being the market zone and the secondary one the square in triangular form.

 The development of the map is done in different iterations of work, at first all the blocking of the map is done, that is to say, to create the basic paths and geometric forms in the map.
 The goal here is to test the basic principles of level design, such as scale and flow of players, here is a big dilemma.

 "First versions of 'level blocking', notice the difference in relief, all this has already been changed"